How Products Were Selected:

 Products containing collagen were tested in one or more independent laboratories for the following:

-- Disintegration of non-chewable, non-capsule and non-time released formulations utilizing United States Pharmacopeia (USP) <2040> methods.
+3. Disintegration of tablets (excluding chewable, sublingual, and time released formulations utilizing United States Pharmacopeia (USP) <2040> methodology for the disintegration of dietary supplements.

 ConsumerLab.com may modify or use other appropriate test methods if necessary to test special product formulations.